 - Network Behavior One of the following connection methods must be specified.
-(Default: Route to Internet) - Bridge to Internet Configures an interface as attached to the WAN.
+(Default: Route to Internet) - Bridge to Internet - Configures an interface as attached to the WAN.
 Traffic from this interface is directly bridged into the Internet.
-(See Figure 29, "Bridge to Internet", on page 47.) - Route to Internet Configures an interface as a member of the LAN.
+(See Figure 29, "Bridge to Internet", on page 48.) - Route to Internet Configures an interface as a member of the LAN.
 Traffic from this interface is routed across the access point and out through an interface which is bridged to the Internet.
-(See Figure 30, "Route to Internet", on page 47.) - Network Name The network to be routed.
-The default is "Default local network" as displayed under LAN Settings Local Network. - Add to Guest Network This interface can only support the guest network. - Hotspot Controlled This interface can only support hotspot services.
+(See Figure 30, "Route to Internet", on page 48.) - Network Name The network to be routed.
+The default is "Default local network" as displayed under LAN Settings - Local Network. - Add to Guest Network This interface can only support the guest network. - Hotspot Controlled This interface can only support hotspot services. - Configure Hotspot Opens Hotspot Settings page. - Walled Garden - Configures the Walled Garden list on the Hotspot Settings page. - VLAN Tag Traffic Tags any packets passing from this VAP (virtual access point) to the associated Ethernet port with a VLAN ID configured under "VLAN Settings" on page 80. - VLAN Id Selects the configured VLAN ID with which to tag the VAP traffic

-- Configure Hotspot Opens Hotspot Settings page. - Walled Garden Configures the Walled Garden list on the Hotspot Settings page. - VLAN Tag Traffic Tags any packets passing from this VAP (virtual access point) to the associated Ethernet port with a VLAN ID configured under "VLAN Settings" on page 76. - VLAN Id Selects the configured VLAN ID with which to tag the VAP traffic. - VLAN Settings Opens the VLAN Settings page. - Dynamic VLAN The RADIUS server provides the access point with the user VLAN information.
-The access point assigns the associated user to the related VLAN. - CAPWAP Tunnel Interface When the AP system management is set to EWS-Series Controller mode (see "System Settings" on page 79), the CAPWAP (Control And Provisioning of Wireless Access Points) protocol tunnel mode can be configured.
+- VLAN Settings Opens the VLAN Settings page. - Dynamic VLAN The RADIUS server provides the access point with the user VLAN information.
+The access point assigns the associated user to the related VLAN. - Default VLAN Behavior Specifies the behavior (Accept or Reject) when a client's VLAN ID is not defined on the RADIUS server.
+The default setting is Reject. - Reject A client cannot connect to the SSID when the client's VLAN ID is not defined on the RADIUS server. - Accept A client can connect to the SSID with an assigned or untagged VLAN ID when the client's VLAN ID is not defined on the RADIUS server. - CAPWAP Tunnel Interface When the AP system management is set to EWS-Series Controller mode (see "System Settings" on page 83), the CAPWAP (Control And Provisioning of Wireless Access Points) protocol tunnel mode can be configured.
 The options are "Disable," "Complete," or "Split."
 A Complete tunnel sends all management, authentication, and data traffic from the AP back to the controller.
 A Split tunnel only sends the management and authentication traffic to the controller.
 (Default: Disable) - Proxy ARP When Proxy ARP is enabled, the AP maintains its own ARP lookup table and replies to ARP requests on behalf of downstream stations, avoiding network inefficiencies.
 This feature is automatically enabled when client isolation is disabled, and disabled when client isolation is enabled.
 The feature cannot be configured manually.
 Proxy ARP is supported when the network behavior is "Bridge to Internet" or "VLAN Tag Traffic." - Limit Upload Enables rate limiting of traffic from the VAP interface as it is passed to the wired network.
 You can set a maximum rate in Kbytes per second.
 (Range: 256-10048576 Kbytes per second; Default: OFF) - Limit Download Enables rate limiting of traffic from the wired network as it is passed to the VAP interface.
 You can set a maximum rate in kbytes per second.
-(Range: 256-10048576 Kbytes per second; Default: OFF) - Authentication When the AP system management is set to ecCLOUD mode (see "System Settings" on page 79), this options authenticates the AP communications with the ecCLOUD controller.
-(Default: Disabled) - Hotspot 2.0 Available when WPA2-EAP security is selected, Hotspot 2.0, also known as Wi-Fi Certified Passpoint, provides a standard for public-access Wi-Fi networks to support seamless roaming between wireless networks.
-A Hotspot 2.0 AP advertises its public Wi-Fi capabilities and services so that clients can decide if they want to connect to the network.
+(Range: 256-10048576 Kbytes per second; Default: OFF) - Authentication When the AP system management is set to ecCLOUD mode (see "System Settings" on page 83), this options authenticates the AP communications with the ecCLOUD controller.
 (Default: Disabled)